Faizan272/Warranty-Analytics/README.md

 # Warranty-Analytics
-Given sales data of electronics, check warranty claims using machine learning
+Given sales data of electronics, check authencity of warranty claims using machine learning